gocd/docs.go.cd/content/installation/upgrading_go.md

 # Upgrading GoCD

-Below steps can be followed to upgrade GoCD.
-We would recommend understanding any [breaking changes](https://www.gocd.org/releases/) between the releases and see if they impact upgrade in any way.
+The steps in this page can be followed to upgrade GoCD.
+It is recommended to understand any [breaking changes](https://www.gocd.org/releases/) between the releases to see if they impact your upgrades in any way.

 ### Before you start